bonfire-networks/needle/README.md

 end
 ```

-To declare a pointable schema, we start by using `Pointers.Pointable`,
+To declare a pointable schema, we start by using `Needle.Pointable`,
 providing the name of our otp application, the source table's name in
 the database and our chosen sentinel ULID.